Innovations in cardiac rhythm testing for healthcare providers

 The path to more effective diagnosis and treatment

-Even after diagnosis, repeated and prolonged ECG monitoring is crucial.
+Even after diagnosis, repeated and prolonged EKG monitoring is crucial.
 It will help doctors with an optimal, and above all individual, approach, which leads to the reduction of complications of arrhythmias, improvement of the quality of life and in fact often saving it.

 Polar H10 Heart Rate Sensor System